surya-mohapatra/sql-excel-project/README.md

 # 6.
 ![image](https://github.com/surya-mohapatra/sql-excel-project/assets/120099114/990edcb4-ed81-42a5-a879-197d932bc76e)
 # ANALYSIS
--Subscribers have significantly higher number of bike rentals of about 1.2 million while customers only have about 100 k rentals over a period of 4 years.
+- Subscribers have significantly higher number of bike rentals of about 1.2 million while customers only have about 100 k rentals over a period of 4 years.
 # BUSINESS INSIGHT
--CITIBIKE should focus on increasing and maintaining their amount of subscribers.
+- CITIBIKE should focus on increasing and maintaining their amount of subscribers.

 # 7.
 ![image](https://github.com/surya-mohapatra/sql-excel-project/assets/120099114/a6ef38e2-d331-4b8e-9a45-c319181d0846)
 # ANALYSIS
--The average rental duration for customers are about 17 -18 minutes whereas subscribers have an average ride duration of about 7-8 minutes.
+- The average rental duration for customers are about 17 -18 minutes whereas subscribers have an average ride duration of about 7-8 minutes.
 # BUSINESS INSIGHT
 - Bikes for customers and subscribers can be customized for longer and shorter durations, respectively.